Founded 1908 · NYSE: GM · CIK 1467858 · Inc. Delaware (post-2009 New GM)

 2015

-Independent Director.
-Co-Founder and Managing Partner of Aditum Bio.
-Former CEO of Novartis (2010–2018) and earlier CEO of Novartis Pharmaceuticals (2007–2010).
+Independent Director; Chair of the Finance Committee (also serves on Compensation, Executive, and Risk and Cybersecurity).
+Co-Founder and Managing Director of Aditum Bio (a biotechnology-focused venture-capital firm) since 2019.
+Former CEO of Novartis AG (2010–2018); earlier led Novartis's Pharmaceuticals Division and was an executive at H.J.
+Heinz.
 Brings global-consumer and global-pharmaceutical executive experience.
+Also serves on the board of The Procter & Gamble Company.
 Holds a B.A. from Stanford and an MBA from UC Berkeley's Haas School of Business.

 Alfred F. Kelly, Jr.